jeroenfrenken/chargeports-api/Readme.md

 - Please create OpenApi documentation for each api call
 - Create a new branch off master and create a pull request before merging master
 - Use latest PHP 7.4 functionality

+## Debugging

+### bad gateway error
+PHP has crashed.
+Execute `composer install` in the docker container this will also trigger the cache clear command and this will show the error.